Get Ready For Your Language Test

 Canadian English Language Proficiency Index Program (CELPIP)

 The Canadian English Language Proficiency Index Program (CELPIP) is an IRCC-approved test.
-This test assesses your ability to communicate in English or comprehend it.
+It assesses your ability to communicate in English or comprehend it.

 There are two variations of the CELPIP tests: CELPIP-General and CELPIP-LS.
-LS stands for Listening & Speaking, which is exactly the skills that you need to show proficiency in for your citizenship.
-The minimum level to reach is CLB-4, which are basic levels of comprehension and speaking.
+LS stands for Listening & Speaking, which are exactly the skills that you need to show proficiency in for your citizenship.
+The minimum level to reach is CLB-4, which is the basic level of comprehension and speaking.

 Parlez-vous francais?
 TEF